Saturday, September 3, 2011

 1992: David Bowie appeared on the cover of Architectural Digest.

-1993: Kenny G & Peabo Bryson combined for the #1 Adult Contemporary hit on this date--"By the Time This Night Is Over".
+1993: Kenny G & Peabo Bryson combined for the #1 Adult Contemporary hit on this date--"By The Time This Night Is Over".

 1994: Brian Setzer (Stray Cats and solo performer) married Christine Schmidt.

-1994: The Soundtrack to "The Lion King" held on to #1 for the eighth straight week while the Soundtrack to "Forrest Gump" sat at #2.
+1994: The Soundtrack to "The Lion King" held on to #1 for the eighth straight week on the Album chart while the Soundtrack to "Forrest Gump" sat at #2.
 The Sign from Ace of Base was third with Stone Temple Pilots taking the #4 position with their album Purple.
 The rest of the Top 10: The great album Dookie from Green Day, August and Everything After by the Counting Crows, Regulate...G Funk Era by Warren G, the self-titled Candlebox, Sleeps With Angels from Neil Young & Crazy Horse debuting at #9 and Smash from Offspring at #10.

-1994: Boyz II Men could not be stopped as "I'll Make Love to You" remained #1 on the R&B chart for the third week.
+1994: Boyz II Men could not be stopped as "I'll Make Love To You" remained #1 on the R&B chart for the third week.

 2003: Kyle Norman of Jagged Edge turned himself in to authorities in Decatur, Georgia to face charges of drugs and weapons possession.